Your Horoscope This Week: May 25 To 31

 AdvertisementADVERTISEMENT

-Then Mercury enters Gemini on the 25th, followed by the new moon in Gemini on the 26th, illuminating your sector of health, habits, and workflow.
+Then Mercury enters Gemini on the 26th, followed by the new moon in Gemini on the 27th, illuminating your sector of health, habits, and workflow.
 Start small.
 This is a fantastic week to reimagine your daily routines and make space for what actually works for you.
 Not what looks good on paper or on Instagram — but what feels grounding and supportive to you.
 Set intentions around ease.
-Find systems that honor your energy.
+Find systems that honour your energy.
 Let discipline become devotion.
 You deserve to feel held in the way you hold everyone else.

 Aquarius Sun & Rising: